JosephBARBIERDARNAL/drawarrow/README.md

 - draw arrow with an inflection point (see [this](https://python-graph-gallery.com/web-stacked-area-with-inflexion-arrows/))
 - check the [issues](https://github.com/JosephBARBIERDARNAL/drawarrow/issues) for more ideas
-- suggest something (:
+- suggest something

 ### Installation for contributions

+_Note: drawarrow requires **Python 3.9** or above._

-_Follow the steps below for your OS._
+Follow the steps below for your OS.

 1. **Fork the Repository:**
    Fork this repository to your GitHub account.